ubc-farm/api/README.md

 ## Api Endpoints
 * `GOOGLE_TOKEN`, the key for Google APIs
+* `FIREBASE_CREDENTIALS`, the path to the Firebase credential .json file

 ## Configuration
 * `NODE_PORT`, the port the koa server runs on